Doctor's Views: Getting the Most from Your Doctor’s Appointment

-Doctors spend on average only a few minutes with each patient they see for routine examinations.
+Doctors spend on average about 20 minutes with each patient they see for routine examinations.
 (Of course, there is often time out of the exam room that is spent reviewing the chart and records.)
 The experience can be both confusing and frustrating when communication on one or both sides is lacking, especially if you’re presented with new information to process or new instructions to follow.

 While a visit to the clinic can be intimidating for anyone, you can lessen the stress and worry associated with doctor’s appointments by taking steps to be sure that you’re provided with all the information you need at the appointment.
 There are also ways you can improve the quality of your care by helping your doctor develop the best understanding possible of your symptoms and condition.

 When it comes to reducing your hospital risks, questions are key.
 "Most patients simply don't ask enough questions," says Carolyn Clancy, MD, director of the Agency for Healthcare Research and Quality (AHRQ) in Rockville, Md.
 "But the enlightened minority who do ask questions in the hospital have a greater sense of control over their health -- and they just do better."

 You should start asking questions about your hospital risks long before you check in.
 Next time you see your doctor -- or meet with...

 Before the appointment, write down a list of things you need to tell the doctor.
 Note any concerns or questions you may have.
 Also write down the names and dosages of any prescription, over-the-counter medications, and supplements you are taking.
 It is very important to take this list with you to the appointment -- don’t count on remembering every single item.
 Before you leave the office, go over the list to be sure you’ve covered everything.
 This simple step benefits both you and your doctor by keeping the discussion focused and ensuring that all your concerns are addressed.